 • St David’s Day Fund

-• Promoting Positive Engagement for Young People
+• Promoting Positive Engagement for Young People at risk of offending (PPE)

-The grant programmes can support and promote joint planning and commissioning to make more effective use of CCG funding in pursuit of the constituent programmes’ aims and objectives.
-There is an expectation that these grants will provide participants with a more strategic approach to delivering for the most vulnerable in society.
+The Children and Communities Grant supports local authorities to consider how to deliver the services they provide more strategically.
+Flexibility within this grant can support and promote joint planning and commissioning to make more effective use of the funding in pursuit of the constituent programmes’ aims and objectives.
+There is an expectation that this extra freedom will allow a more strategic approach to delivering for the most vulnerable in society.

 Case studies